-Mass-produced by corporate watchmaking giants today, one would not likely guess that the first solar-powered watch was developed by a talented American engineer out of a humble room in his house.
-Roger W. Riehl called his invention the Synchronar 2100, bringing it to market in the 1970s and going on to build a successful company around it.
-An appropriately space-age-looking thing, this innovative gadget brought together multiple fields and technologies for the first time and was the first step in the development and subsequent commercialization of the solar-powered watch.
+Mass-produced by corporate watchmaking giants today, you wouldn't likely guess the origins of the solar-powered watch: Developed by a talented American engineer out of a humble room in his house, Roger W. Riehl called his 1972 invention the Synchronar 2100.
+An appropriately space-age-looking thing, this innovative gadget brought together multiple fields and technologies for the first time — and it was nothing short of visionary.

 Electrical clocks and solar cells were both already over a hundred years old in the early 1970s (no, we’re not counting sundials as the first solar-powered timepieces for the purposes of this article), and electronics and solar technology were both developing quickly around the mid-20th century.
 The first solar cells efficient enough to be practically usable came out of Bell Laboratories in the 1950s, and the first electric wristwatch was born in 1957 with the Hamilton Electric 500.
 Showing just how cutting-edge Riehl’s work was, the Synchronar was released the same year as Hamilton’s Pulsar, which made the claim as the first watch with a digital LED display.